intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/python.md

 ---
 ### **4. Compatibility**

-Analytics Zoo has been tested on __Python 3.6 and 3.7__ with the following library versions:
+BigDL has been tested on __Python 3.6 and 3.7__ with the following library versions:

 ```bash
 pyspark==2.4.6